Billy Wallace (socialite): Relationship with Princess Margaret

 In April 1955, NBC's London news chief gave a report saying royal sources had told him Margaret would marry Wallace instead of Peter Townsend, whose relationship with her was now the subject of intense media speculation.
-Wallace subsequently denied this.
-Such contradictions quietly persisted.
+Wallace equivocated, then later denied it.
+Such contradictions quietly persisted as he was by far her most frequent escort.
 After the Townsend affair was over, focus turned to Wallace in 1956.

-Anticipation he would be Margaret’s chosen husband continued until the spring, then alternated with other supposed candidates, mainly Christopher Loyd, whom she exchanged visits with over the next few months.
+Anticipation, mostly from America, that he would become Margaret’s husband continued until the spring, and faded around the time he failed to attend Tennant's wedding after he and Margaret had both accepted invitations.
+Press stories then alternated with other supposed marriage candidates, mainly Christopher Loyd.

 In early July, she and Australia cricket captain Keith Miller were guests at Broadlands, the home of Louis Mountbatten.
 Miller eventually denied a long- rumoured romance with Margaret, saying “her boyfriend, Billy Wallace was there all the time”.

-The following week Townsend returned to London, preparing for a tour around the world.
-A fellow guest at a weekend attended by Wallace, Townsend and Margaret said Townsend still loved her deeply and she loved him in her own way but was too busy for heartache.
-Wallace himself was now no longer seen with her and that summer went yachting with Peter Ward.
-They appeared reunited at Ward’s wedding in late November and thereafter were seen frequently together.

-In April 1957 firm denials were given out against speculation they would marry.
-During the Royal Ascot horserace event in June Margaret was accused by the press of "stealing" new beau Lord Patrick Beresford from girlfriend Joanna Smith-Bingham.
-That year Wallace was among the guests at Balmoral.
-They were joined in September by Loyd, who made the surprise announcement he was to marry Smith-Bingham.